dexterbdevera/linux_join2domain/README.md

-# Linux shell script to join into Domain
+# Shell script to join Linux machine into domain

 This shell script is tested  with Linux flavors like Centos 7 or Almalinux 8 that are binary-compatible with Red Hat Enterprise Linux (RHEL).